resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 ## Walk through of a launch

-I'm going to demonstrate the steps required to turn one of those images into a running machine.
-As I do so, I'm going to describe what's going on.
+We are going to walk through wha'ts required to turn one of those images into a running machine.

-You are welcome to try to follow along, or to just sit and watch.
-If you do follow along, don't panic.
-We are going to revisit this very shortly.

 ### Project -> Access & Security Tab